About

 Unfortunately, over the past 8 years, poverty levels have risen exponentially.
 Today at the tail end of 2023, 103,400 children in Northern Ireland, are living in poverty.
 When we began, this figure was at 69,000.
 So now, more than ever, young people need our help and support.

-Support Aspire
+Support aspire

 Meet the Team